 “Many artists who play acoustically at South by Southwest have come to realize in recent years that the downtown churches St. David’s and Central Presbyterian may be the events best venues for getting their music across to an audience.
 Thursday evening, Aoife O’Donovan was a perfect fit for St. David’s Historic Sanctuary, her soaring voice finding a home in the spacious room with high ceilings.”

 In 2015, note worthy performers included Robert Earl Keen, James Bay, Wynonna Judd, Anderson East, and Leon Bridges.
-In 2014, Hozier broke onto the SXSW scene with a performance in our Historic Chruch.
-Each year, we will post the SXSW schedule on this page as it becomes available.
+In 2014, Hozier broke onto the SXSW scene with a performance in our Historic Church.
+Over and over again, musicians tell us they love performing at St. David’s!

 “St. David’s is a special respite during SXSW, with a large banquet room that sells food and beverages at very reasonable prices adjacent to the Historic Sanctuary room and a second SXSW venue, the high-ceilinged Bethell Hall, down the corridor.”
 Austin 360.